 - Wash your hands with soap and warm water for at least 20 seconds.
 This destroys the virus.

 - Dry with a paper towel or with a cloth hand towel used only by you.

-- If you cannot avoid your pet, wash your hands before and after touching it.
+- Wash your hands before and after touching your pet.

 - Pets are not at risk for COVID-19 but their fur and skin can carry the virus.

 DO NOT SHARE PERSONAL ITEMS DISINFECT SURFACES AND ITEMS FREQUENTLY

 - While in isolation, don’t share plates, utensils, cups, towels, sheets, clothing or any other items.

 - Wash dishes and utensils with soap and water after each use, or use the dishwasher.